 Today, 9 April, marks Play True Day 2021.
-Since 2014, the World Anti-Doping Agency (WADA) and the anti-doping community worldwide celebrate this day and dedicate it to Clean Sport.
+Since 2014, the World Anti-Doping Agency (WADA) and the anti-doping community worldwide celebrated this day and dedicated it to Clean Sport.
 The aim is to raise awareness among athletes, the sporting public and others about the importance of protecting Clean Sport.

 The inspiration for Play True Day stems from a WADA-hosted Education Conference in 2013, which was attended by 17 South American countries.
 While the celebration started as a small South American initiative, last year, the Agency’s digital and social media campaign reached over 50 million people with numerous individuals and organizations taking part from around the globe.

 This year’s theme is “What does Play True mean to you?”.
 Join in the social media campaign and share what it means to you.